Nikolai Pavlovich Schmidt: The Schmidt Inheritance

 In 1906, Nikolai Schmidt died in prison, probably by suicide, after being arrested for his role in the Moscow uprising.
 In his will, he left his money to the RSDLP, apparently intending that it should go to the party as a whole, rather than its Bolshevik or Menshevik factions.
 Viktor Taratuta was assigned by the Bolshevik leader Vladimir Lenin to secure the inheritance, which he did by courting and living with Schmidt's 19-year-old sister, Yekaterina (1887–1937) - though his status as a wanted revolutionary prevented them from marrying.
 She therefore entered into a fictitious marriage with a Bolshevik named Ignatiev, which enabled her to get control of her share of the inheritance, which she handed over to the Bolsheviks.

-The dead man also had a 15 years brother, Aleksey, who met Lenin and Taratuta in Vyborg with his lawyers.
+The dead man also had a 15-year-old brother, Aleksey, who met Lenin and Taratuta in Vyborg with his lawyers.
 According to one witness, the negotiations were going calmly until Taratuta suddenly threatened death on anyone who came between the Bolsheviks and the inheritance.
 The youth waived his claim on the money.

 The affair created a scandal in revolutionary circles, not least because Taratuta was not popular or trusted.
 The leader of the Moscow Bolsheviks, Rosalia Zemlyachka accused him of being a police agent.
 This accusation was investigated by Vladimir Burtsev, the RSDLP's specialist in exposing police agents, who concluded that he was a scoundrel, but not a spy.
 When other revolutionaries complained to Lenin about Taratuta's questionable character, he reputedly laughed and replied:

 That is exactly why he is useful to us.
 Precisely because he will stop at nothing.
 Now tell me frankly, would you consent to be a gigolo?
 To live with a Moscow Heiress for her money?
 You would not!
 Neither could I bring myself to do it.
 But Viktor did, and therefore he is a very useful man and cannot be replaced.